nakasan617/nakasan617/README.md

 # PROFILE #

 Hello this is Yuta Nakamura.
 I am a Ph.D. candidate at DePaul University (almost in the 3rd year).
-I have an enormous curiosity out in this world, and wish to create a business that would be change the game in some industries.
+I have an enormous curiosity out in this world, and wish to create a business that would be change the paradigm.

 # RESEARCH #